 So what – other than never going out on Friday night Hanukkah – can a family do in such a situation?

 First, there are some obvious practical precautions they can take.
-Since the core mitzvah is fulfilled by one candle per household, they should light one candle, place it in the sink, in a bowl surrounded by water.
+Since the core mitzvah is fulfilled by one candle per household, they should fill a bowl with water, put it in the sink, put the candle in the bowl and light it (see SA OH 265:4 and Piskei Teshuvot, 265:6, at footnote 54).
 This reduces the risk considerably, although it does not fully eliminate it.

 Another option is to light candles that will last only a half hour.
 In general, on Friday we make sure that at least one of our candles will burn until 30 minutes after tzeit hakokhavim, approximately 1 hour, 15 minutes after sunset (see Mishneh Brurah, 679:2).
 However, in this case, one can rely on the rule that 30 minutes suffices, especially given that nowadays we are primarily lighting for those in the house, which alleviates some of the need to ensure that the lights are burning when passersby will be on the street (SA OH 672:2).
 A person could then stay at home until all the lights have burned out without having to be late for dinner.